Mary and her husband work on international projects and have travelled to many places in Spain.

 Back in the day, Rome and Carthage were at it, hammer and tong, for mastery of the two empires.
 Tarraco was a key port for moving food from the Spanish breadbasket to the city of Rome.

 The Scipio brothers, General Gnaeus and Publius took it to make Tarraco, later Tarragona, strongly defensible and a first-class deepwater port.
 The evidence of their effort remains today.
 The fortifications, especially on the seaward side, are imposing and impressive, and Hannibal would have had a terrible time reducing the wheat supply going to Rome.

 Tarraco: The Roman City by the Sea

 Tarraco, A Roman Stronghold in Spain

-Tarraco became the first key Roman stronghold in Spain.
-Emperors honoured it.
+Tarraco became the first critical Roman stronghold in Spain.
 Commemorating his victories, Julius Caesar called it Colonia Julia Victrix Triumphalis.
-Emperor Augustus made Tarraco capital of Hispania and a temple was built in his honour there and the Castle of Pilate made as his Palace.
+Emperor Augustus made Tarraco the capital of Hispania and built a temple in his honour there, and the Castle of Pilate made as his Palace.

 The City of Tarragona Today